arcanorca/Boingwave/README.md

   <br/> <br/>
 </div>

-A recreation of the 1984 Amiga Boing Ball tech demo as a KDE Plasma 6 live wallpaper.
+A visual recreation of the 1984 Amiga Boing Ball tech demo as a KDE Plasma 6 live wallpaper.
 Implemented using Qt/QML and Qt RHI shaders for hardware-accelerated rendering and consistent performance.

 ## // DEMO